MeghanW23/cohenlab_neurofeedback/README.md

 5. To run a docker container, do:
 - ``` cd /path/to/repo/dir ```
 - ```./run_docker_container.sh```

-6. See a list of commands you can run, type ``` alias ```.
-In order run the tasks, you must ensure that you have a second monitor connected that will serve as a stand-in for the MRI screen.

-7. As scripts are made/edited, more setup info will be added.
+6. As scripts are made/edited, more setup info will be added.

 ## File Structure